Definitions

 Hiking Time Required

 Hikes in the desert are often without any shade.
 Be aware of the sun and heat, especially in the summer.
-Try to hike during the mornings or late afternoons during high temperatures.
+Try to hike during the mornings or late afternoons during high temperatures to avoid the hottest time of the day.
 Do not run out of water.

 Road Grades

-• Graded - A graded and usually maintained gravel road with some washboard.
+- Graded: This is a graded and usually maintained gravel road with some washboard.
 Full-sized and passenger cars should have no problems.

-• High Clearance - These gravel roads can be rough or washed out in sections.
-Sand can be encountered.
-High clearance 2WD or AWD is required.
-Full-sized vehicles should have no problems as long as they have high clearance.
+- High Clearance: These are unmaintained gravel roads that can be rough or washed out in sections.
+Sand patches may be present, especially in desert areas.
+High clearance 2WD or AWD vehicles are required.
+Full-sized vehicles should have no problems as long as they have adequate ground clearance.
+Drivers should be prepared for occasional bumpy sections and the possibility of navigating through shallow sandy areas.

-• High Clearance 4WD - These roads are rougher with technical sections of rock, ruts, deep sand, and/or steep grades.
-Careful wheel placement will be useful to prevent vehicle damage or getting stuck.
+- High Clearance 4WD: These roads are rougher, with technical sections of rock, ruts, deep sand, and/or steep grades.
+Careful wheel placement will prevent vehicle damage or getting stuck.
 A 4WD vehicle with a high clearance is usually required.
 These roads can be too narrow for a full-sized vehicle.

-• Rough 4WD - These difficult roads will have rock ledges, deep ruts, tight switchbacks, steep treads, off-camber sections, and other technical obstacles.
-A High clearance 4WD vehicle with low gears and lockers is recommended.
-A spotter might also be needed for correct tire placement to avoid hazards.
+- Rough 4WD: These difficult roads will have rock ledges, deep ruts, tight switchbacks, steep road grades, off-camber sections, and other technical obstacles.
+A high-clearance 4WD vehicle with low gears and lockers is recommended.
+A spotter might also be needed to ensure correct tire placement to avoid hazards.
 Body damage is possible.
 These roads are not suitable for full-sized vehicles.
+Carrying basic recovery gear such as a shovel and traction mats is advisable when traveling these roads.

 4WD driving can be hazardous to you and your vehicle.
-It often takes years of practice to become a great driver.
+It requires skill and experience to navigate safely.
 Always stay on designated roads.